 - Low blood pressure is the main side effect of ACE inhibitors.
 This can be severe in some patients, especially at the start of therapy.

 - Irritating cough is a common side effect, which some people find intolerable.
 All ACE inhibitors can have this side effect.
-An angiotensin-receptor blocker (ARB) can be used in place of an ACE inhibitor if cough is a problem.
+An ARB can be used in place of an ACE inhibitor if cough is a problem.

 - Although ACE inhibitors can protect against kidney disease, they also increase potassium retention by the kidneys.
 This increases the risk for cardiac arrest (when the heart stops beating) if potassium levels become too high.
 Because of this action, they are not generally given with potassium-sparing diuretics or potassium supplements.

-- Patients who have difficulty tolerating ACE inhibitor side effects are usually switched to an angiotensin-receptor blocker (ARB).
+- Patients who have difficulty tolerating ACE inhibitor side effects are usually switched to an ARB.

 ARBs, also known as angiotensin II receptor antagonists, are similar to ACE inhibitors in their ability to open blood vessels and lower blood pressure.
 They may have fewer or less-severe side effects than ACE inhibitors, especially coughing, and are sometimes prescribed as an alternative to ACE inhibitors.